Do I need to re-torque my head bolts or studs?

 We spent two years developing ARP Ultra-Torque and we have come up with what we believe to be the ultimate fastener lubricant.
 All of our torque values are based on using Ultra-Torque.
 We do not provide torque values for use with any other fastener assembly lubricant (such as motor oil, moly lube, etc.) Use these other lubes at your own risk, as their use may lead to a part or engine failure, for which we are not responsible.

-Do the threads of the bolts or studs going into the block need lube?
+Do the threads of the bolts going into the block need lube?

 Yes.
 On blind holes use a small amount of ARP Ultra-Torque lube on those threads.
-Additionally, if the studs protrude into a water jacket, you will need to clean the threads in the block to remove all coolant and oil residue.
+If the studs protrude into a water jacket, you will need to clean the threads in the block to remove all coolant and oil residue.
 Apply a liberal amount of ARP thread sealer or a high temperature thread sealer.
+Do not apply ARP Ultra-Torque if you are using a thread sealer.

 Are ARP bolts and studs re-usable?